 - 1/4 Teaspoon Ground Black Pepper

-- 3. In small bowl, mix all the other ingredients and evenly pour over pork and vegetables.
+- In a small bowl, mix all the other ingredients and evenly pour over pork and vegetables.
 Cook on low for 6-7 hour or until pork is tender.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.

 - Crock Pot Pork Tenderloin – You’ll love our melt-in-your-mouth Crock Pot pork tenderloin.
 It makes its own gravy all from the scratch!
 Perfect for a weeknight meal or Sunday supper.